solcloud/NiceOS/README.md

 For extracting binaries from different distribution just read [supported distributions](distro_extractor/README.md).
 We virtually provide extract recipes for every linux distro ever made 😉 You just need to pick **one** that suits you best.
 For example if you prefer _devuan_ binaries over _artix_ just use something like `DISTRO=devuan DISTRO_ISO=/path/to/devuan_chimaera_4.0.0_amd64_minimal-live.iso make extract` instead.

 After successful `make build` you have raw disk image file in `storage/sda.img` that you can _burn_ to real disk and boot from it or use `make gui` to run that image in _QEMU_ virtual emulator.
 If you do not want to use _QEMU_, you can run `make vbox` which will convert raw image to virtual disk image file (_.vdi_), that can be used in _VirtualBox_ for example.
+[Windows video](https://youtu.be/1cmmtuIoW7o) ▶

 ## User's config